AlexDotRogach/Vue-Template/README.md

 simple template for developing on Vue

-Vue 3 / i18n / Typescript / Vite / Pinia / ESLint / Prettier.
+Vue 3 / Vue Router 4 / i18n / Typescript / Vite / Pinia / ESLint / Prettier.

 all packages need to add using yarn